maxtepkeev/python-redmine/docs/resources/issue.rst

    :param string fmt: (required).
 Format to use for export.
    :param string savepath: (optional).
 Path where to save the file.
    :param string filename: (optional).
 Name that will be used for the file.
    :param columns: (optional).
-Iterable of column names or "all" for all columns.
+Iterable of column names or "all" string for all available columns
+    or "all_gui" string for GUI like behaviour or iterable of elements with "all_gui" string and additional columns to export.
    :type columns: iterable or string
+   :param encoding: (optional).
+Encoding that will be used for the result file.
    :return: String or Object

 .. code-block:: python